oerc-music/oerc-music.github.io/_posts/2016-10-21-music_matchchains.markdown

 categories: Virtuoso SPARQL bug
 ---

+TL;DR: Virtuoso has a [bug](https://github.com/openlink/virtuoso-opensource/issues/590) relating to SPARQL property paths with zero-occurrence patterns when they are used within named graphs where the name is supplied as a bound variable.

 This was a fun one to debug.

 So, SPARQL is a query language that lets you define patterns to be matched against graphs of data expressed as RDF.
 Property paths are a super useful part of SPARQL that allow you define graph traversals in a very concise way.
 They are simple, powerful, and reminiscent of regular expressions.